rajgoel/course-machine-learning/09-lecture/slides.md

 > - Higher rewards increase probability of actions that led to them
 > - Can have high variance due to using full trajectory returns

----

-> [!WARNING]
-> REINFORCE is essentially outdated for practical usage and training can be unstable and slow.

 ===

 # Actor-critic methods